Robbins Firm Recruits Two Government Lawyers

 “I like bringing in people starting out in their careers and watching them grow and develop,” he added.

 Russo said both the lawyers and the mix of business litigation and regulatory matters sold him on the Robbins firm, which is located at 999 Peachtree Street.
-He also saw more opportunity at a boutique than at a large firm or in-house.

 “I have the leeway to develop my own practice, my own clients and business relationships.
 I can leverage the relationships I’ve developed over the years,” Russo said, adding that he brought in his first client last week.
 (He declined to name the client, saying only that the matter is a business dispute.)